KindXiaoming/pykan/README.md

 <img width="600" alt="kan_plot" src="https://github.com/KindXiaoming/pykan/assets/23551623/a2d2d225-b4d2-4c1e-823e-bc45c7ea96f9">

 ## Notice: The current version uses MultKAN instead of KAN.
-The use of parameteres are almost the same except the class name.
+The use of argument and methods are almost the same except for the class name.
 More documents soon, a quick tutorial on MultKAN [here](https://github.com/KindXiaoming/pykan/blob/master/tutorials/MultKAN_tutorial.ipynb).

 # Kolmogorov-Arnold Networks (KANs)